Gadgit83/home_assistant_solarman/README.md

+# Purpose of this fork
+Attempting to add remote control functionality

 # Solarman integration
 This is a Home Assistant component for interacting with Solarman data collectors used with a variety of inverters.
 The integration allows Home Assistant to connect in direct-mode over the local network to the collector to extract the information, and no cables are required.